findelabs/openbsd-ansible-deploy/README.md

 ## Scripted Startup Installation

-Create a startup script on vultr:
+Create a startup script on vultr, more examples can be found in example_startup_scripts.

 ```
 #!/bin/sh